Skip to main content

 For overseas assets, Dutch courts apply the same requirements as domestic procedures if they have competence.

-Dutch law imposes strict liability on an attaching party for any damages resulting from a wrongful attachment, known as "vexatoir beslag."
-This stringent approach means that even if an attaching party acted with due care and diligence when initiating the attachment, they remain liable for damages.
+Dutch law imposes strict liability on an attaching party for any damages resulting from a wrongful attachment, known in Dutch practice as "vexatoir beslag."
+Even if the attaching party acted with due care and diligence when initiating the attachment, they remain liable for damages.
 The court's decision in subsequent proceedings, even if unpredictable or unforeseeable, does not absolve the attaching party of liability.

 This strict liability policy serves several purposes: